 If you don’t want the gaming aesthetics of Razer Phone 2 and you are not an Apple guy, but you want the beefiest option available in the market, then you better go for the Galaxy S9.
 It has the same processor as Razor but in a bit stylish chassis.

 4. Sony Xperia XZ2

 If you cut Sony out of the smartphone realm, then you have a surprise waiting for you.
 Sony is pretty much up to par with the rest of the market.
 However, the old aesthetics are giving Sony a bad look.
-If they jump the train for notch and full body to screen ratio screen, they will again become one of the leaders in mobile phone market space.
+If they jump the train for notch and full body to screen ratio screen, they will again become one of the leaders in the mobile phone market space.